tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 - 2015 - collaborative web & mobile applications - Web 2.0 but now multiple clients (writers) can update the same objects at the same time.
 The majority of state is still server side with thin slices managed on the client.
 - 2020+ - the world is trying to figure out decentralization (blockchain not a requirement), self custody of data, distributed identity and privacy.
 The majority of state will be on device, a network may consist only of peers rather than clients and service providers, many writers to the same object will be common.

-> Note: you're skipping over the details of service provider and distributed systems architecture in these eras.
+> Note: you're skipping over the details of service provider distributed systems architecture in these eras.
 E.g., a single service provider had to manage all of the state problems of 2020 but they were doing it way back in 2000.
-The time sensitivity was different as the geographical distribution of the networks and was constrained and network links and hardware could be centrally planned.
+The time sensitivity was different as the geographical distribution of the networks was constrained and network links and hardware could be centrally planned.
 NTP could suffice in some environments.
 Lamport clocks in others.
 Strong consensus (e.g., single master and Paxos/Raft) in others.
 These same strategies, however, break down when the network is ad-hoc and composed of peers with vastly varying levels of connectivity, uptime and resources.
-Fundamentally new technologies are required for "planet level and ad-hoc (unplanned)" distribution of state.
+Fundamentally new technologies are required for "planet level and ad-hoc" distribution of state.

 > Note: a push back would be "do we really need to consider ad-hoc networks and planet level distribution?"
 We should show how common this is with some basic examples.
 And maybe some first principles?

-# Theses
+## Distributed State Theses

-Software is only getting more distributed, more collaborative and more peer oriented (you haven't really validated the peer claim through anything above).
-A state management solution thus must be distributed, collaborative and peer2peer.
+1. Software is only getting more distributed, more collaborative and more peer oriented.
+A state management solution must thus be distributed, collaborative and peer 2 peer.

-Given a solution that exists fully on the right hand side of the spectrum is more powerful than one on the left, being distributed and peer2peer does not preclude the solution from being used to model simpler state requirements.
-Note: but does it make it harder for the simple case?
-I think not.
-We'll have to validate this.
+2. Given a solution that exists fully on the right hand side of the spectrum is more powerful than one on the left, being distributed and peer2peer does not preclude the solution from being used to model simpler state requirements.

+3. If the system is designed right, modeling and supporting simpler state requirements is no harder than it would be in a system designed only to target those simpler requirements.

+# The Impedence Myth

+We've been under a false impression that there is an impedence mismatch between how data is modeled in a normalized relational database and how it is modeled in memory.
+Great pains are taken to convert the relational model to an "object oriented model",  resulting in a total loss of valuable information.

+We have so many problems keeping application state consistent in memory, vastly fewer problems keeping it consistent in our relational databases.

+Why?
+The relational model helps us keep things consistent --

+1. Is normalized, removing duplication of data and thus removing data consistency problems
+2. Does not conflate edges & relations with collections
+3. Supports transactions.
+Allowing us to mutate an entire set of values or none of them at all.
+4. Enforces constraints.
+Uniqueness, foreign key constraints, cascading deletes, etc.

+We're doing ourselves a diservice by abandoning these features after loading data into memory.

+When interacting with state in memory we must be able to:

+1. Keep our state normalized.
+Only one copy of an object of a given identity.
+2. Wrap state updates in transactions and roll those transactions back if they cannot be fully applied.
+3. Differentiate between a collection (List/Array) and an edge.
+4. Support cascading deletes

+The in-memory model should match the relational model.
+The schemas should be the same.

+## SQL, Data Loading & the source of the myth

+Graph is the common ancestor.
+In-memory we traverse records like a graph.
+Relationally, we do the same but SQL obscures this.

+# Mismodeling

+# Use Cases

 # How?